ElenaV-dev/Fitness-Project/README.md

 ## Logging

 Log4j2 is used for application logging.
 Logging is applied to important application events and helps with troubleshooting and monitoring application behavior.

+## Internationalization

+The application supports two languages:

+- English
+- Russian

+The user can switch between languages through the application interface.

 ## Testing